-A handful of federal officers in unmarked cars this morning arrested a man outside his home in the Sunnyside neighborhood of San Francisco.
+A handful of federal officers in unmarked cars arrested a man outside his home in the Sunnyside neighborhood of San Francisco this morning.

 The man was “taken down” on Mangels Avenue between 8:15 and 8:20 a.m., according to a neighbor who witnessed the arrest.

 Immigration and Customs Enforcement did not immediately respond to Mission Local’s inquiries.
-The San Francisco Rapid Response Network, which tracks federal immigration enforcement, said it had been notified but could not confirm what prompted this morning’s arrest.
+On Thursday, a spokesperson for the Department of Homeland Security said the immigrant arrested was from Peru and had entered the United States in 2022 under President Biden’s administration.
+The San Francisco Rapid Response Network, which tracks federal immigration enforcement, first said it had been notified but could not confirm what prompted this morning’s arrest.

 “They took this guy, bent him down on the ground,” he said.
 The officers looked inside the man’s car, then put him into one of their three vehicles, which, the neighbor said, did not have license plates.